 As you walk the boulevards of Rabat, it’s hard not to be enchanted by the mystery and tradition of this timeless city.
 From the bustling souqs (open-air markets) and energizing atmosphere of the city to the serenity of the surrounding mountains and sea, Rabat is an ideal place to learn about the languages, cultures, and religions of North Africa and the Arab world.

 Delve into the fascinating layers of this North African nation as you learn Modern Standard Arabic with courses at beginning, intermediate, and advanced levels.
-Learn Colloquial Moroccan Arabic to communicate with Moroccans, and if you have already taken advanced French, you can take French-taught area studies courses at the IES Abroad Center or local universities.
-Our area studies courses focus on North African and Islamic Studies and introduce you to the many influential forces shaping the history and culture of Morocco.
+Learn Colloquial Moroccan Arabic to communicate with Moroccans, and if you have already taken advanced French, you can take French-taught area studies courses at the IES Abroad Center or at our partner institution, Université Mohammed V. Our curriculum focuses on North African and Islamic Studies and IES Abroad courses introduce you to the many influential forces shaping the history and culture of Morocco.

 Rabat will be your classroom.
 Rich in cultural heritage and a diverse population, Morocco has been influenced by many different ethnic, cultural, and religious groups that have settled in the country throughout its long history.
 Visit historic treasures like the Rabat Archaeological Museum, the Hassan Mosque, and the Mausoleum of Mohammed V to see ancient artifacts and learn more about the Islamic cultural influences.
 You can also add international work experience to your résumé while earning credit by participating in an internship placement and accompanying academic seminar.

 We want you to feel at home in Morocco so we do everything we can to help you integrate into life in Rabat.
 From housing to cultural events, our job is to make sure you have the most authentic study abroad experience possible.
 Whether it’s taking part in an internship, volunteer opportunity, dance lessons, cooking classes, etc., you will have many opportunities to gain a first-hand understanding of Moroccan culture.